Good Design Patterns¶

 Patterns have been useful in the programming world, as both a source of design inspiration, and a document of good design practices.
-This document is a catalog of DAML patterns intended to provide the same facility in the DA/DAML application world.
+This document is a catalog of Daml patterns intended to provide the same facility in the Daml application world.

 - The Initiate and Accept pattern demonstrates how to start a bilateral workflow.
 One party initiates by creating a proposal or an invite contract.
 This gives another party the chance to accept, reject or renegotiate.

 - The Multiple Party Agreement pattern uses a Pending contract as a wrapper for the Agreement contract.
 Any one of the signatory parties can kick off the workflow by creating a Pending contract on the ledger, filling in themselves in all the signatory fields.
 The Agreement contract is not created on the ledger until all parties have agreed to the Pending contract, and replaced the initiator’s signature with their own.

 - The Delegation pattern gives one party the right to exercise a choice on behalf of another party.
 The agent can control a contract on the ledger without the principal explicitly committing the action.

 - The Authorization Pattern